The Naples Art Association

 OPTIONAL Oils - Greenish Umber Mixture, Burnt Sienna, Jaune Brilliant No 2.
 Holbein Ivory White, Cad Medium and Cad Red Dark

-rounds - in above sizes if you prefer round over filberts.
+brushes- filberts or flats- #2,4,6 maybe 8 or 10 or rounds in these sizes if you prefer rounds over filberts.

 a few throw away bristle brushes from hardware store in 1" and 2-2.5" sizes